QR code payments: How is it included in a business?

 Advantages and disadvantages of QR code payment

-QR payments have revolutionized the way payments are made in businesses, offering a fast, flexible, and secure solution.
-Below are some of the main advantages of implementing QR payments in a business.
+QR payments have revolutionised the way of paying in businesses, offering a fast, flexible and secure solution.
+Here are some of the main advantages of implementing QR payments in a business.

-Moreover, paying with QR has all the advantages of electronic payment.
-As we have mentioned, it is immediate, very secure, it is possible to purchase goods and services remotely, they allow the creation of a history, they prevent fraud as they are traceable operations, etc.
+QR payment also has all the advantages of electronic payment.
+As we have mentioned, it is immediate and very secure, it is possible to acquire goods and services remotely, they enable the creation of a transaction history, they prevent fraud as they are traceable transactions, etc.

-On the downside, one of the biggest criticisms of payment via QR code is the lack of security mechanisms for consumers at the time of scanning, as they do not know what they might find when scanning it.
-Today, there are already applications to avoid these types of problems, as if the QR leads to an insecure site, the applications do not open it.
+On the other hand, one of the biggest criticisms of QR code payment is the lack of security mechanisms for consumers when scanning, since they do not know what they might encounter when scanning the code.
+Currently, applications already exist to avoid this type of problem, so that if the QR code leads to an unsafe site the applications do not open it.

 The future of QR payments

-Interestingly, QR is a technology that turns 30is 2024, but is just now taking off.
+It is interesting to note that while QR code technology reached the age of 30 in 2024, is only now taking off.
 At least in Spain.
-The pandemic made it popular to scan QR menus in restaurants, and contactless payments became equally popular.
+The pandemic popularised the scanning of QR codes on menus in restaurants, and contactless payment became equally popular.

-QR payment is an alternative way to merge both features, so you do not need to have an NFC phone to make a mobile payment, or a physical credit/debit card.
-Instead, you “only” need a phone with a functional camera, internet connection and a secure payment app.
+QR payment is an alternative way to merge both features, so that it is not necessary to have an NFC phone to make a mobile payment or a physical credit/debit card.
+Instead, you only need a mobile phone with a functional camera, an internet connection and a secure payment app.

-Given the trend of use in Japan and then in China, everything seems to indicate that QR payment will have a relevant role in the coming years because of how easy it is to pay.
+Looking at the trend of use in Japan and then in China, everything seems to point to QR payment playing an important role in the coming years because of how easy it is to pay with this method.

 Are you interested in financial APIs?
 Discover all the APIs we can offer you at BBVA